keirthana/anbox-cloud-docs/reference/security-policy.md

 The [Ubuntu Security disclosure and embargo policy](https://ubuntu.com/security/disclosure-policy) contains more information about what you can expect when you contact us and what we expect from you.

+## Response to reported vulnerabilities

 The Anbox Cloud team will be notified of the issue and review the vulnerability.
 We may reach out to you for further information or clarification if needed.

-If the issue is confirmed as a valid security vulnerability, we will assign a CVE and coordinate the release of the fix.
-We also document them as {ref}`ref-security-notices`.
+If the issue is confirmed as a valid security vulnerability, we use the [NVD scoring system](https://nvd.nist.gov/vuln-metrics/cvss) for deciding the severity and assign a CVE number.

+We fix vulnerabilities classified as _critical_ or _high_ with the subsequent monthly release of Anbox Cloud and also document them as {ref}`ref-security-notices`.